nonprofit logo

 Who are the executives of Institute Of Women & Ethnic Studies and what are their salaries?

-The average compensation at Institute Of Women & Ethnic Studies during 2022 was $81,063.
-There are 38 employees at Institute Of Women & Ethnic Studies.
+The average compensation at Institute Of Women & Ethnic Studies during 2023 was $66,075.
+There are 45 employees and 2 volunteers at Institute Of Women & Ethnic Studies.

 • Related: $0